NON-STATE ACTORS IN EDUCATION

 Quality of teaching and learning

-Curriculum and education standards: According to the Law on Education, all higher education institutions must organize their academic structure according to the State standard and program of higher education, which provides the number of hours and the necessary skills to develop from higher education learning.
-The language of instruction is Azerbaijani but can be conducted in foreign languages, considering educational institutions' capabilities.
+Curriculum and education standards: According to the Law on Education, all higher education institutions must organise their academic structure according to the state standards of higher education.
+The language of instruction is Azerbaijani but can also be conducted in foreign languages.
 For more information, see Multi-level regulations.

 Equitable access